 Thanks to all business that participated in our 2017 Jane’s Walk:

-And yes, those Randy’s patties were tasty enough that people lined up for some more!
+And yes, those Randy’s patties were so tasty, people lined up for more!